 6. Add a arbor, trellis or pergola, to create a top canopy layer to your garden space.
 Nothing beats a living natural shade cover.

 7. Trim back trees, creepers or shrubbery to create a different look and open up the sundial.

 8. Create a window box or two, adding seasonal color and plants to a landscape that is waking up from winter dormancy.

 9. Checkout new naturalized exotics available on the market to add a accent to your garden terrain.
 You can always overwinter for next year.

 10. Refresh lawns with a bit of a hoe and water frequently if it rains a bit short in the spring.
 Let the grass grow a little longer before cutting back to inhibit weeds by blocking the sunlight.
 Leave clovers and dandelions in lawns for emerging foraging wildlife after their long winter dormancy.
 Honey Bees love a good feed on clover flowers.

 11. Take a look at photos in garden magazines and add inspirations from these to your garden.

 12. Plant more evergreens in borders, along fences and walls, to create a strong eye catching foundation to your garden all year round.
 Some examples of evergreens are : Lily turf; Holly; Boxwood; Mountain Laurel; Euonymus fortunei; English Ivy and Firs, just to name a few.

-13. Bring out any over wintered plants after the weather is warmer than 50 degrees Fahrenheit, ( 10 degrees Celsius) at night.
-Remember, the days are warmer and the night are still cooler in spring, timing is imperative here.
+13. Bring out any over wintered plants after the night time weather is warmer than 50 degrees Fahrenheit - 10 degrees Celsius.
+Remember, the days are warmer and the nights are still cooler in spring.
+Timing is imperative here.